bloominstituteoftechnology/Redux-Todo/README.md

 * Redux state vs react component state
 * `<Provider>` and `createStore(reducer)`
 * One state object for entire application
-* `reducer` functions control the values for the state properties.
+* `reducer` functions control the values for the state properties.cre
 * `container` components are React components that connect to the Redux state
 * `actions` - objects produced by `action creators` that will be fed through all reducers.
 * `mapStateToProps()` & `connect`